5 Things to Consider Before Buying an Aircraft

 5. Test Flight

 Lastly, before buying an aircraft, take a test flight with a trusted technician or experienced pilot.
+You may also want to book a flight in it where you don’t actually fly it yourself, as this will give you a feel for what it’s like to be a passenger on the aircraft.
+For instance, if you are interested in buying a private jet, you might want to find a private jet charter from somewhere like Jettly and experience a flight in it first.
 This is part of the testing process before you purchase a plane.
 A test flight allows you to ensure you won’t have issues after purchasing.

 Buying an Aircraft Explained